cdurf1/Trial/Manage_maintain_HA_lustre_fs_5_0.md

 1. A new column appears on the far right: *Select Server*.
 All servers are selected by default.
 Select the servers for which you want to rewrite NIDs.
 Then click **Re-write Target Configuration**.
 1. The manager queries the network interfaces on the storage servers.
 Each target is updated with the current NID for the server with which it is associated.
 To check that the manager has detected the correct NID for a server, click the *Hostname* of the server to display a detailed view of the server.
 Scroll down to the NID Configuration section to view the network interface, IP Address, driver, and network for each NID.

 You can also directly edit the NID configuration for a server, but to do this, the server cannot belong to an existing Lustre file system.
-See MAKEREF NID Configuration.
+See <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">NID Configuration</a>.

 **WARNING:** For Lustre* file systems created and managed by Intel® Manager for Lustre* software, the only supported command line interface is the CLI provided by Intel® Manager for Lustre* software.
 Modifying such a Lustre file system manually from a UNIX shell will interfere with the ability of Intel® Manager for Lustre* software to manage and monitor the file system.